mizanxali/uno-online/README.md

 - Node

+**For Running:**

+- Change socket.IO endpoint on client side.
+To do this, go to `client/src/components/Game.js` and change line #26 from `const ENDPOINT = 'https://uno-online-multiplayer.herokuapp.com/'` to `const ENDPOINT = 'http://localhost:5000'`

 ### ⏳ Installation

 - At the root of the project directory, use npm to install the server-side dependencies